ssutikno/chat_node_n8n/chat-ui/README.md

 ## Features

-- **Modern UI/UX**: A clean, responsive design inspired by ChatGPT.
+- **Modern UI/UX**: A clean, responsive design inspired by ChatGPT with a collapsible sidebar.
+- **Streaming Responses**: Supports real-time text streaming from n8n for a faster, more interactive experience.
 - **Server-Side History**: Fetches chat history from your n8n backend for persistent, secure conversations.
 - **Light & Dark Mode**: Switch themes based on your preference.
 - **Markdown Rendering**: Renders bot responses formatted in Markdown.